-Common Garden Plants that are Unsafe for Dogs
+Common Garden Plants That Are Toxic To Dogs

 Spring is upon us!
 As the weather gets warmer and the days longer, chances are your dog is spending more time outside.
-With more outdoor time comes the common concern: What plants are unsafe for dogs?
-Recognizing dangerous garden plants is essential when you have pets so that you can prevent them from getting sick.
+With more outdoor time comes the common concern: What common garden plants are unsafe for dogs?
+Recognizing all plants poisonous to dogs is essential when you have pets so that you can prevent them from getting sick.

 - Begonia: This tube-shaped, toxic plant causes irritation of the mouth and difficulty swallowing.

-- Foxglove: A common garden plant, foxglove is extremely toxic for dogs and can cause cardiac failure when ingested.
+- Foxglove: You might be wondering: is foxglove poisonous to dogs?
+The answer is yes.
+Foxglove is extremely toxic for dogs and can cause cardiac failure when ingested.

 - Lily of the Valley: Lily of the Valley causes diarrhea, vomiting, and a drop in heart rate.

 - Iris: Although a beautiful addition to a garden, iris should be avoided by dog owners.
-It can cause irritation, drooling, vomiting, and lethargy.
+This deadly flower can cause irritation, drooling, vomiting, and lethargy.

 - Rhododendron: A common shrub used in landscaping.
 It causes vomiting, diarrhea, drooling, paralysis, and potentially coma.